Writing

 Once I discovered that Hepworth was a working mother and had been abandoned, albeit briefly, by her partner after giving birth to triplets, I was captivated.

-She was alone with three babies in a basement with a cracked window and a dodgy boiler.
-How did she even find time to brush her teeth let alone sketch or paint?Her talent and strength in adversity astonished me.
+It was the 1930s and Barbara was in an open relationship with Ben Nicholson.
+When he returned to his wife and other children in Paris, Barbara was left alone with three babies in a basement with a cracked window and a dodgy boiler.
+How did she even find time to get dressed let alone sketch or paint?Her talent and strength in adversity astonished me.

-I set the action of Painting by Numbers in the 1970s, when Women’s Lib was a nascent force to be reckoned with, the pill was available, women could get their own credit cards and Shirley Conran pronounced that life was too short to stuff a mushroom.
-It should have been easier to be an female artist.
+I set the action of Painting by Numbers in the 1970s, when Shirley Conran pronounced that life was too short to stuff a mushroom, but society still expected wives and mothers to put their family first.

-Margot, the wife and mother in my novel, has managed to create intricate pictures in tiny increments of time - while trying her best not to overshadow her husband.
+Margot, the wife and mother in my novel, manages to create intricate pictures in tiny increments of time - while trying not to overshadow her husband.
 But when her talent is recognised, their family life implodes.